 |zDZ-zMZ|>Φ1-ασzMZ2+Φ1-ασzDZ2

-This useful principle of logic may be applied to other empirical methods of confidence interval calculation, such as using bootstrap estimates which will be detailed later.
+This useful principle may be applied to other empirical methods of confidence interval calculation, such as using bootstrap estimates which will be detailed later.

 Power

 Neyman and ES Pearson (19)

 Cohen (20)

 Given the potential increased complexity of estimation of ICCs by way of mixed effects models, any calculation will be much more complex than the simple examples using the product moment correlation coefficient!
 Perhaps this is a good argument for Enes’ suggestion to employ simulation approaches to derive empirical estimates of the confidence intervals and power this way…